How the programme works

 Academy

 Your salary begins on the first day of your seven-week academy.
-The training has been designed especially for graduates and will be led by experienced frontline police officers.
-There will be various social events during the academy, so that you can get to know other participants.
+The training has been designed especially for graduates and will be led by experienced neighbourhood police officers.
+There will be various social events during the academy so that you can get to know other participants.
 The training is partly residential and will take place at a high-quality conference venue, with food and accommodation costs covered.
 So be prepared to be away from home during this period.

 The academy is innovative, dynamic, inspiring, and challenging.
 There will be a mixture of classroom-based and practical activities, including the opportunity for field training where you will gain real experience on the streets of a busy neighbourhood.
 The training meets and exceeds the College of Policing foundation police training requirements and includes all mandatory training to make sure you are equipped with all the skills you need to be an effective neighbourhood police officer.